Don’t give a damn about happiness

 You’re describing a bunch of cheap thrills, of course, they don’t make you happy permanently.

-Yeah, that’s something that we all hopefully learned at a young age.
-But, my objection is to making happiness your compass in life.
-Instead, make meaning your compass, and trust me, you’ll be a lot happier in the long term.
 I’m an ethical hedonist, which means choosing the greater pleasure over the lesser pleasure.
 It entails passing up on a lot of frequent pleasures.
-This is why we do our date nights at home instead of going to swank restaurants weekly.
-This is why we do a 24-hour fast every week (THIS is why, as you can see, my sexy wife and I are fit and skinny, we didn’t gain any weight during the COVID-19 lockdowns while a lot of people were getting chubby).
+This is why we do our date nights at home instead of going to swanky restaurants weekly.
+This is why we do a 24-hour fast every week (THIS is why, as you can see, my sexy wife and I are fit and skinny; we didn’t gain any weight during the COVID-19 lockdowns while a lot of people were getting chubby).

 WIll Jada Smith

-Recently a video went very viral of Jada Pinkett and Will Smith discussing Jada having an affair with some dumb rapper.
-In the video, Jada is conspicuously unapologetic and at one point she says something very telling…
+Recently, a video went very viral of Jada Pinkett and Will Smith discussing Jada having an affair with some dumb rapper.
+In the video, Jada is conspicuously unapologetic, and at one point she says something very telling…

 I just wanted to feel good, it had been so long since I felt good…

 Normal people will shake their heads in disbelief that someone privileged with incredible wealth and luxury just didn’t feel good.
 We also can’t say that Jada and Will don’t pursue meaning; they’ve been hugely successful and have formed a beautiful family.
-I’ll remind you that Jada has been into a bunch of wu-wu “draw happiness from within” stuff for decades; according to interviews she meditates daily in a meditation lounge (in their $42 million mansion!)
+I’ll remind you that Jada has been into a bunch of wu-wu “draw happiness from within” stuff for decades; according to interviews, she meditates daily in a meditation lounge (in their $42 million mansion!)
 I’m sure that their situation was complicated and we know that these kinds of scandals are often manufactured for perverse reasons.
-But happiness is clearly her compass and we can see in this example and innumerable others how making happiness one’s compass poisons meaning and has negative consequences.
-If Jada can’t afford enough happiness to "feel good" that should tell you something about happiness!
+But happiness is clearly her compass, and we can see in this example and innumerable others how making happiness one’s compass poisons meaning and has negative consequences.
+If Jada can’t afford enough happiness to "feel good," that should tell you something about happiness!

 Every couple of years we see a case of some high-profile celebrity committing suicide inexplicably.
 These people with fame, money, and unlimited access to luxuries that we can only dream about just can’t take life anymore and decide to end it.
 Excess happiness and indulging in cheap thrills seem to rob even a meaningful life of the will to go on.